Measurements of higher-order cumulants of multiplicity and net-electric charge distributions in inelastic proton-proton interactions by NA61/SHINE: Results

 Factorial cumulants are quantities that allow extracting the correlation function of a given order (and without lower-order terms) from the measured distribution~\cite{Bzdak:2016sxg, Kitazawa:2017ljq}.

 The energy dependence of factorial cumulants measured in \pp interactions is presented in Fig.~\ref{fig:results_C}.
 The $\hat{C}_{2}$ signal of $h^{+}$ and $h^{-}$ distributions slowly increases from values close to zero to positive values at top energy.
-In contrast, $\hat{C}_{3}$ and $\hat{C}_{4}$ of $h^{+}$ and $h^{-}$ distributions decrease with interaction energy.
-The magnitude of the decrease is larger for $\hat{C}_{4}$.
-Both models describe the energy dependence of $\hat{C_{2}}$ and decrease of $\hat{C_{3}}$ and $\hat{C_{4}}$ except the FTFP-BERT model which does not describe $\hat{C}_{4}$ decrease of $h^{+}$ at the highest energies.
+In contrast, $\hat{C}_{3}$ of $h^{+}$ and $h^{-}$ and $\hat{C}_{4}$ of $h^{+}$ decrease with interaction energy.
+For $h^{+}$ the magnitude of the decrease is larger for $\hat{C}_{3}$ than for $\hat{C}_{4}$.
+Both models generally describe the trends and magnitudes of the measured factorial cumulants, except the FTFP-BERT model, which does not describe the energy dependence of $\hat{C}_{4}$.